ashutoshmjain/gita/src/knower.md

 The journey of manifestation is thus from many dualities (Tamas) to a single duality (Rajas) to finally one option of the duality (Sattva).
 The collapse of the wave function means symmetry is broken.
 One side of the duality turned into real stuff (information), and the other is retained by the system as "Knowledge."

 When Sattva makes a resolute measurement, Puruṣa gets entangled in the middle of the decoherence it caused.
 It "gets stuck," which means the attention gets locked.
 This entangled manifestation is a "knot."
 In Vedic terms, this is the fundamental bondage of observation—**Chakshu Bandhana**.
 The very act of observation is a bondage at this level, different from the **Karmic Bondage** we normally refer to in traditional Vedic teachings.
-BTW, this is exactly how  an AI Large Language Model works: It is a great way to comprehend that QM framework is missing a very important formalism - the observer!
+BTW, this is exactly how  an AI Large Language Model works: It is a great way to comprehend that QM framework is missing a very important formalism[^observer] - the observer!

 > In an LLM such as Google Gemini, all the "words" (tokens) that are used to train the model are suspended in a vector space of thousands of mathematical dimensions.
 Of course, these are not real physical dimensions like length or width—they are mathematical dimensions (x, y, and z coordinates).
 >